I remember clearly when earthquake safety became real to me.

 - Help neighbors and treat wounds, and conduct a neighborhood assessment.

 It’s usually not a one-time event

-Remember that there will probably be aftershocks, which could lead to more damage.
-Earthquakes can also trigger landslides, avalanches and volcanic eruptions (or vice versa on that one).
+Remember that there will probably be aftershocks, leading to more damage.
+Earthquakes can also trigger landslides, avalanches, and volcanic eruptions (or vice versa on that).
 Each of these events has its own preparation list.
-Duct tape and plastic tarps are key to have on hand for volcanic eruptions.
-Try to imagine keeping ash out of a house damaged by an earthquake.
-What other supplies and tools might you need?
-And, where would you go if your home was no longer a safe place to stay?

-You may be at work and need to walk home.
-You may have to gather family members from school or friends’ houses.
+You may be at work and need to walk home, or you might need to gather family members from school or friends’ houses.
 You may be stranded on the one highway that leads anywhere because it is damaged.
 Have enough emergency gear in your vehicle to prepare you for these scenarios.
 If you live near a volcano, consider having air masks for people and air filters for your car – a vehicle can only drive so far if it’s sucking up ash.

+You can prepare for an earthquake by taking just a few steps.
 I hope you never feel the earth move under your feet, but if you live in an area where it could happen, please take the time to be prepared.
-A little bit of thinking and planning will pay off if “the big one” ever hits.
+A little bit of thinking and planning will pay off if one occurs.

 How have you prepared for earthquakes?